HeroBrine1st/trixnity-bridge/generic-repository-double-puppeted/README.md

 This is a generic repository implementation for double-puppeted (non-personal) bridges.
 It uses `kotlinx.serialization` to convert generic IDs to String and back.

+Currently, this implementation doesn't support adding actors programmatically.
+Also, untested.

 # Usage

 Add R2DBC drivers.
 Only PostgreSQL is supported, other DBMS will likely fail: